Business VoIP- Phones for Small & Medium Businesses

 Does VoIP require special hardware?

 Aside from ensuring you have compatible handsets, there is not usually any requirement for other hardware purchases.
 Your existing handsets are unlikely to be capable of communicating with a VoIP server so new handsets would normally need to be purchased or rented.
-There are many varieties of handset models available, depending on the features you need.
+There are many varieties of handset models available to suit the features you require.

-Read about VoIP benefits and limitation in VoIP For Dummies – Part 2 (Soon).
+Read about VoIP benefits and limitation in VoIP For Dummies – Part 2.